dalgardnerd/quartz-builder/README.md

 Builds a static site using an obsidian vault and Quartz v4.
 Can be hosted on any modern web server (Apache, NGINX, Caddy, etc.) .
 Comes configured for usage with a self-hosted Caddy webserver using the included docker-compose example.

+I recommend using the docker-compose example file so that you get caddy webserver configured automatically.

 For information on other hosting methods, please visit the official documentation at https://quartz.jzhao.xyz/hosting

 ---